D-G-X/youtube_bookmark_extension/README.md

-A chrome extension to bookmark timestamps of YouTube video
+A chrome extension to bookmark timestamps of YouTube videos